 - Quickly create customized product descriptions and images that perfectly match the requirements of your market and specific sets of customers.

-- Provide enhanced B2B payment capabilities that allow your customers to pay using purchase orders, invoices, or whatever methods they’re most comfortable with.
+- Provide enhanced B2B payment capabilities that allow customers to pay using purchase orders, invoices, or whatever methods they’re most comfortable with.

 - Manage complex orders, returns, and other B2B transactions quickly and efficiently.

 And the list goes on.
-The bottom line is that with a smart, thoughtful approach and the right technology partners, there is a clear, achievable path to the kinds of B2B buyers’ experiences that rival today’s best consumer experiences and deliver the speed and convenience your customers now expect.
+The bottom line is that with a smart, thoughtful approach and the right technology partners, there is a clear, achievable path to the kinds of B2B buyers’ experiences that rival today’s best consumer experiences and deliver the product discovery speed and convenience your customers now expect.
 So yes, you can close the gap between B2C and B2B buying experiences.
 And you can do it today.

 Contact us today to learn how Lucidworks can help your team create powerful search and discovery applications for your customers and employees.